urmoit/Homy-TP/README.md

 ./gradlew build
 ```

-The built JAR will be in `build/libs/` directory.
+The built JAR will be in the `build/libs/` directory.

 ## License

-MIT License - feel free to modify and distribute!
+MIT License — feel free to modify and distribute!

+---

+**Homy TP v1.1.0** — Cross-version ready!
+If you need support for a specific Minecraft version, let us know on Discord.